JoshMcKin/hot_tub/README.md

 HTTPClient has a built in thread-safe sessions feature that allows a single client to access multiple domains.
 Not all clients have a sessions feature, Em-Http-Request clients are initialized to a single domain and while you can change paths the client domain cannot change.
-HotTub::Session allows you create a session object that initializes seperate pools for you various domains based on URI.
+HotTub::Session allows you create a session object that initializes seperate pools for your various domains based on URI.

     # Assuming EM is running
     require 'hot_tub/clients/em_http_request_client'